gopheracademy/gopheracademy-web/content/upcoming/patchwork.md

  * IF air quality is bad (for mental work; using constant threshold) AND window is closed AND there is movement in the office THEN pass the data to downstream
  * otherwise do nothing

- The downstream process composes an english sentence that suggests user to ventilate a room and passes that sentence to a TTS (Text-To-Speech) component and generate a standard OSX desktop notification to inform a user.
+ The downstream process composes an English sentence that suggests a user to ventilate a room and passes that sentence to a TTS (Text-To-Speech) component and generate a standard OSX desktop notification to inform a user.

 ![Audio and visual notifications](images/pw-nodered-2.png)